 A dental bridge is a fixed (non-removable) appliance and is an excellent way to replace missing teeth.
 There are several types of bridges, contact us at 416 925–0154 to set up an appointment to discuss the best options for you.

-• The traditional bridge is the most popular type and is usually made of porcelain fused to metal.
+The traditional bridge is the most popular type and is usually made of porcelain fused to metal.

-• This type of bridge consists to two crowns that go over two anchoring teeth (abutment teeth) and are attached to pontics (artificial teeth), filling the gap created by one or more missing teeth.
+This type of bridge consists of two crowns that go over two anchoring teeth (abutment teeth) and are attached to pontics (artificial teeth), filling the gap created by one or more missing teeth.
 Dental bridges are exceptionally durable and will last many years, however they may need replacement or need to be re-cemented due to normal wear.

-Reasons for a fixed bridge
+Reasons for a Fixed Bridge

-Restore chewing and speaking ability.
+Restore the function (chewing and speaking ability).

 Prevent remaining teeth from drifting out of position.